lukemmolnar/dynmap_land_claims_extractor/README.md

-# Dynmap Screenshot Bot
+# Dynmap Land Claims Detector

-A Python script that captures screenshots of Minecraft dynmap webpages using Playwright.
+A Python script that captures screenshots of Minecraft dynmap webpages and monitors for disappeared land claims.

 ## Installation